mohsseha/md-to-blog/in/blog/How-Much-Math.md

 Tags: Machine_Learning
 Date: 2020-04-01

-# How Much Math Do You Need for Learning ML
+# How Much Math Do You Need to Learn ML?

 For people who don't come from a mathematical background, math can be a big hurdle for following and learning ML.
 Recently, I came across this: